edgartanaka/udacity-data-engineering/capstone/README.md

 ## Step 3: Define the Data Model
 The data model is somewhat normalized.
 Too much normalization would require too many joins in our queries.
-On the other hand, no normalization at all, would create tables with lots of fields and in some cases nested fields.
-Some data analysts I have talked to may prefer that "all-in-one-table" approach but I have assumed here that most users would prefer not having to deal with nested fields in Bigquery.
+On the other hand, no normalization at all, would create huge tables with lots of fields including nested fields.
+I have assumed here that most users would prefer not having to deal with nested fields in Bigquery so the majority of the 1-to-many relationships have been flattened into two separate tables.
+A few cases of array fields (comma separated) are included in the Movie Analytics dataset but I have assumed those would not be very popular fields among the data analysts.
+Instead of excluding them, I have decided to keep them and later this dataset could be evolved to normalize some of those cases if they turn out to be highly demanded.

-The main tables in this model are `movie`, `person` and the relationship `movie_person`.
-The other tables are enrichments on top of those (specially movie).
-Even though the relationship between `movie` and `genre`, `tag`, `production_company`, rating are 1-to-many, I have decided to keep them separate so not to bloat the `movie` table with too many fields.
-Also, I have decided as a general rule not to use nested fields in any of the tables so that queries are simple and so that data analysts wouldn't have to figure out how to query nested fields.

-# TODO: review
-Here are some principles that guided the data model:
+### Guiding principles
+This data model was guided by the following principles:
-- consistency for fields: always snake case
+- We always use snake case for field names and table names.
-- No internal IDs are created.
+- We do not create internal IDs.
+IMDB is already stabilished as source of truth for movies so there is no need to create internal IDs that would later complicate joining Movie Analytics with other datasets out there.
 IMDB `tconst` (for movies) and `const` (for people) are the only IDs used.
-- IMDB database is the source of truth.
-If any consolidation was needed, IMDB always had higher priority.
-- If data from other datasets for enrichment lacked tconst, it was discarded.
+- We always give higher priority to IMDB data when consolidating data.
+- We only join data that can be joined with `tconst` and `nconst`.
-- Flat tables.
-No nested fields.
-Querying nested fields can be a barrier for some data analysts so I have decided to normalize these cases.
+- We prefer flat tables without nested fields.
+Querying nested fields can be a barrier for some data analysts.
+- We normalize when there is a 1-to-many relationship (few exceptions)

 Below, you can find a diagram of the data model where only the IDs have been specified as fields.
 The complete data dictionary is defined further down this section